-Preparation of Applications in Accordance with the Purpose of This Program
+Preparation of Applications in Accordance with the Purpose of This Program being selected, so please refer to them when preparing or reviewing your application.

 Q. Please tell me what I should pay particular attention to when preparing my application in accordance with the purpose of this program.